bullbots/BullBotsLib/README.md

 The `LEDStrip` can be divided up into smaller segments giving more complex control.  `LEDStripSegment` is the simplest, as it just provides the same behavior applied to a subsection of the `LEDStrip`.  `LEDMatrix` allows for control over a grid of LEDs.
+Finally, `LEDMatrixSegment` allows control over a specific section of a parent `LEDMatrix`.
 It can even take `org.opencv.core.Mat` (also provided in WPILib) as an input.

-The `LEDPattern` interfaces within each class help you create complex animations without messy code.
-Within each class there is also an `LEDPatterns` class, which just holds a few example patterns that you can easily use.
+The `LEDPattern` and `LedMatrixPattern` interfaces help you create complex animations without messy code.
+There is also an `LEDPatterns` and `LEDMatrixPatterns` classes, which just holds a few example patterns that you can easily use.

 ### Logging ([frc.team1891.common.logger](https://github.com/bullbots/BullBotsLib/tree/main/src/main/java/frc/team1891/common/logger))
 The `BullLogger` is a logger class that uses the `DataLog` class.
 It exports its logs to a USB drive plugged into the